catharinejm/primes/README.md

 ./primes 10000 -p    #=> 1ms
 ./primes 100000 -p   #=> 10ms
 ./primes 1000000 -p  #=> 131ms
-./primes 10000000 -p #=> 2495ms (Note that the internal timing started printing garbage.
+./primes 10000000 -p #=> 2495ms (The internal timing started printing garbage, so
-                     #           I used /usr/bin/time for this)
+                     #           I used /usr/bin/time to get this)
 ```

 GCC with -02: